 Are you a professional considering migrating to the United States?
-Before you emigrate, several issues, of course, will need your thoughtful attention—did you know that credential evaluation is one of them?
-The credential evaluation process can be relatively pain-free, depending on how you approach it.
+Before you emigrate, several issues will need your thoughtful attention.
+Did you know that credential evaluation is one of them?
+Thankfully, the credential evaluation process can be relatively pain-free, depending on how you approach it.

 These seven tips offer some insights into how you can best proceed:

-1. Consider the benefits of having your credentials evaluated.
+1. Consider the benefits of a credential evaluation.

-If you have professional degrees, licenses, and certifications and you are seeking employment or higher educational opportunities, then a credential evaluation is indispensable.
-Prospective employers and admission offices require formal proof of equivalency.
-In fact, many employers and higher education institutions consider such an evaluation to be part of the overall hiring or admissions process.
+If you have professional degrees, licenses, and certifications, and you are seeking employment or higher educational opportunities, then a credential evaluation is indispensable.
+Employers and schools often require formal proof of equivalency.
+In fact, many employers and higher education institutions consider an evaluation to be a formal part of the hiring or admissions process.
 If so, they might request that applicants use a specific, reputable entity like World Education Services (WES).
 It’s important to learn if your institution or company has a preferred provider.

 2. Complete as many steps as you can while you are still in your home country.